speckitor/NekoDownloader/README.md

 coming soon...

 ## How to build
-It is written in Vala, simple and clean code, with few third-party dependencies:
+It is written in C, simple and clean code, with few third-party dependencies:

-1. Clone the code from gitlab.
+1. Clone the code from github.
 2. Install gtk4, glib-2.0, json-glib-1.0, libadwaita-1, libcurl, makefile, gcc.
 3. Run in the project directory: